THE ASCENSIONIST MUSIC VIDEO

 The path narrows in shadow.

 As the sun rules the day, so must the moon govern the night.
+With the pillars now revealed, the trials begin.

-By day, the path seems visible.
+By day, the path appears visible.

 By night, it must be divined.